-Locus Does Not Run Since Update Device To Android 4.4.2 KitKat
+Locus Map Does Not Run Since Device Update to Android 4.4.2 KitKat

-After upgrade on Android 4.4.2 Locus does not run correctly.
-Crash or does not run either.
+After upgrade on Android 4.4.2 Locus Map does not run correctly – crashes or does not run either.

-Unfortunately, Android 4.4.2 has a new feature, that prevent all installed application from writing data on external SD card.
-Locus cannot correctly store and read your maps, points or tracks if are stored on SD card.
-For this reason Locus is not able to start.
+Unfortunately, Android 4.4.2 has a new feature that prevents all installed applications from writing data on external SD card.
+Locus Map cannot correctly store and read your maps, points or tracks if they are stored on SD card.
+For this reason Locus Map is not able to start.

 Who is involved

-- Current Locus users are affected (issue does not affect new users)
+- Current Locus Map users are affected (issue does not affect new users)

 - Only devices with SD card are influenced.